 V: Gender, Diversity and Equity

-VI: Public Sector Leadership & Governance
+VI: Public Sector Governance, Leadership and Management

-VII: Public Policy, Public Decision-making and Policy Implementation
+VII: Public Policy, Decision-making and Policy Implementation

 VIII: Public Sector Human Resources Management

 X: Public Administration in Fragile and Conflict-affected States